nextgis/metro4all_carto/README.md

 Openstreetmap map style from metro4all project for tilemill / mapnik

-Tilemill Map style cloned from osm-bright for site metro4all.ru with metro / subway/ lightrail features.
+Tilemill Map style cloned from osm-bright for site metro4all.ru with metro / subway/ ligh trail features.

 Main diffirences from osm-bright: